christopherhjung/c-compiler/lib/googletest/googlemock/docs/gmock_faq.md

 ### I use SetArgPointee() in WillOnce(), but gcc complains about "conflicting return type specified".
 What does it mean?

-You got this error as gMock has no idea what value it should return when the mock method is called. `SetArgPointee()` says what the side effect is, but doesn't say what the return value should be.
+You got this error as gMock has no idea what value it should return when the mock target is called. `SetArgPointee()` says what the side effect is, but doesn't say what the return value should be.
 You need `DoAll()` to chain a `SetArgPointee()` with a `Return()` that provides a value appropriate to the API being mocked.